How to Study Effectively during the Holidays

 To ensure that you complete all your school (and work!) tasks, you need a study plan.
 Break down your studying into small sub-topics or tasks.
 Then schedule each sub-topic or task in your planner.
 The more specific you can be, the more likely you are to actually complete the task.
 For directions and a worksheet, head over to my study planning post.

 Many students brag about late nights or even all-nighters.
 Nothing to brag about, my friends.
 Your brain works better if you get enough sleep.
 In fact, much of your learning takes place while you sleep!
 (Heck, it was while I slept that I figured out Harry Potter was the last horcrux.)
 If you plan correctly, you can complete your most pressing work and still get sleep.
+Read more about teen sleep and get tips to get more sleep in my post!

 Give yourself a (small) break